Algerian cuisine: Sauces and condiments

 Algerian cuisine is characterized by its use of flavorful spices and herbs, and a variety of sauces play an important role in many dishes.
 Two popular Algerian sauces are harissa and dersa.

-Harissa is a spicy chili paste that is made from dried chili peppers, garlic, olive oil, and various spices such as cumin and coriander.
+Harissa is a spicy chili paste that is made from dried chili peppers, garlic, olive oil, and various spices such as caraway and coriander.
 It is often used as a condiment to add heat and flavor to stews, soups, and grilled meats.
 Harissa can also be used as a marinade for meat or seafood.

 Dersa is a milder sauce that is made from garlic, lemon juice, olive oil, and a variety of herbs such as parsley, cilantro, and mint.
 It is often used as a dipping sauce for bread, vegetables, or grilled meats.
 Dersa can also be used as a marinade or dressing for salads.

 Zaalouk: a traditional dip used in Algeria made from eggplant, tomatoes, garlic, and spices, typically served as an appetizer or side dish.

 Chermoula, a marinade made from garlic, cilantro, lemon juice, and spices, commonly used to flavor seafood and meat dishes.

 Toum: a garlic sauce made from garlic, lemon juice, and olive oil, similar to aioli, often served with grilled meats or as a dip.

 Shakshuka sauce: a spicy tomato sauce made with onions, peppers, and a variety of spices, often used in the popular egg dish of the same name.

 Hmiss is another popular condiment in Algerian cuisine.
 It is a spicy tomato sauce made from roasted red peppers, tomatoes, garlic, olive oil, and chili peppers.
 Hmiss is usually served as a dip or spread with bread or grilled meat, and it can also be used as a topping for sandwiches or pizza.
 The roasted red peppers give hmiss a smoky flavor, while the chili peppers add heat, making it a flavorful and spicy condiment.
 In some parts of Algeria, hmiss is also made with the addition of spices such as cumin and paprika, giving it a unique regional variation.
-Hmiss is a versatile sauce that adds a delicious kick to many dishes, and it is a favorite condiment among Algerians.

 Bread

-Between 1976 and 1984, the average Algerian family spent around 56% of their income on food and drink, and more than 10% of that number was spent on bread and other cereal products.
+Between 1976 and 1984, the average Algerian family spent around 56% of their income on food and drink, of which 10% was spent on bread and other cereal products.
 Bread is thought to contain God's blessing, baraka.
 It is traditionally seen as a symbol of life and functions in rituals symbolic of life, fertility and abundance.